Guidance

 The parties must comply with all orders for directions by the dates specified.

 The order for directions will set a timetable for each party to disclose relevant documents to the other parties, and for the evidence of any witnesses to be filed and served.
 It will include a date for the final hearing of the claim, unless all the parties have agreed that the claim can be decided by the judge without a hearing.
-In this case, the order will give a date by which a written judgment will be available.
+In that case, the order will give a date by which a written judgment will be available.
 The court may make other directions as appropriate.

 Small claims mediation and other alternative dispute resolution